Safety Week is January 7-13 2019

 Happy Hunting & Stay Safe!

 Kids K-12 will have the opportunity to participate in a mountain wide Ski Patrol Safety Scavenger Hunt.
 Participants must visit Ski Patrol on Paradise, Burma Road, at Top Shack and Valley First Aid; then have their card hole punched by Ski Patrol if they present the correct safety item.
 Safety items and scavenger hunt cards are distributed by the Ski Patrol at the four different locations.
 Participants may have to visit locations more than once to receive a safety item to take to the correct location for a punch.
 Once their card is punched at all four locations, participants may redeem their card at the Guest Services window for a voucher for a hot chocolate.
-Game cards must be redeemed for a voucher by January 26th.
-Vouchers are valid for one use through the end of the 2017/2018 season.
+Game cards must be redeemed for a voucher by TBD Date.
+Vouchers are valid for one use through the end of the 2018/2019 season.

 Know the Code

 The Skier & Rider Responsibility Code of Conduct:

 - People ahead of you have the right of way.